-Most antivirus programs identify regsrv.exe as malware, for example Symantec identifies it as W32.Mubla, and TrendMicro identifies it as BKDR_IRCBOT.CU.
+Most antivirus programs identify regsrv.exe as malware—for example Symantec identifies it as W32.Mubla, and TrendMicro identifies it as BKDR_IRCBOT.CU.

 The free file information forum can help you find out how to remove it.
-If you know more about this file, please leave a comment or a hint for other users.
+If you have additional information about this file, please leave a comment or a suggestion for other users.

-The file size on Windows 7/XP is 643,072 bytes.
+The file size on Windows 10/8/7/XP is 643,072 bytes.